Niweera/cinesimile/README.md

 Spread the word, help your friends to get a Hacktoberfest T-Shirt too! 😁
 <br>
-Good luck with your open source journey happy hacking.
+Good luck with your open source journey.

+Happy Hacking! 😁
 ## License

 Distributed under the MIT License.
 See [LICENSE](https://github.com/Niweera/cinesimile/blob/master/LICENSE) for more information.